luizbizzio/tuya-smart-plug-exporter/README.md

     local_key: "LOCAL_KEY_2"
 ```

-### Manual config example (autodiscovery disabled, relevant sections only)
+### Manual config example

+Use this only if autodiscovery does not work for your plug.

 If you set `autodiscovery.enabled: false`, each device must include `dps` and `scale`.
 DPS keys and scale values vary by device model and firmware.
-The values below are only an example.

 ```yaml
 autodiscovery: